yohanchatelain/fmriprep/README.rst

-FMRIPREP: A Robust Preprocessing Pipeline for fMRI Data
+fmriprep: A Robust Preprocessing Pipeline for fMRI Data
 =======================================================

 This pipeline is developed by the `Poldrack lab at Stanford University <https://poldracklab.stanford.edu/>`_